JoongKu-Lee/JoongKu-Lee/README.md

 - 👋 Hi, I’m @JoongKu-Lee
-- 👀 I’m interested in Robotics with Intelligent Systems
+- 👀 I’m interested in whole area of robotics, especially on teleoperation and haptics.
 - 🌱 I’m currently learning and studying the way of teaching human skills to the robot
 - 💞️ I’m looking to collaborate on anything that is related with robot
 - 📫 How to reach me? iamjoong9@kaist.ac.kr